Multiplex Ligation-dependent Probe Amplification

 Incidence

-- Carrier rate varies by ethnicity: ~1/54 overall in the U.S.
+- Carrier rate varies by ethnicity: approximately 1/54 overall in the U.S.

-- See SMA Carrier Risk table for ethnicity-specific posttest carrier risk
+- See the SMA Carrier Risk table for ethnicity-specific posttest carrier risk.

 Symptoms

-- Most common symptoms: difficulty breathing, swallowing, and walking
+- The most common symptoms are difficulty in breathing, swallowing, and walking.

 - SMA 0: prenatal onset

-- Most severe form, survival is typically <6 months
+- Survival is typically <6 months without treatment

 - SMA 1: onset at 0-6 months